qinganrice/ML-Based-Feedback-Free-Adaptive-MCS-Selection-for-Massive-Multi-User-MIMO/README.md

 We use test.py to check inter-user correlation in each dataset. (correlated / uncorrelated scenarios)

-Because space limitation, we put our dataset here: https://drive.google.com/drive/folders/14Y2T6d2ctpwNIt9dlIJguMCO-mFgZ4n8?usp=sharing
+Because of space limitation, we put our dataset here: https://drive.google.com/drive/folders/14Y2T6d2ctpwNIt9dlIJguMCO-mFgZ4n8?usp=sharing

 ## Train
 Once you have created the dataset, start training ->